themafto/cloud-native-web-app/README.md

-This project provides a hands-on example of building and deploying a scalable web application infrastructure on AWS using Terraform.
+This project provides a hands-on experience of building and deploying a scalable web application infrastructure on AWS using Terraform.
 It demonstrates practical techniques for managing infrastructure as code and automating deployments.

 ## Architecture